 How to use WPscan?

-After the installation we will move on to serious matters, the most interesting part !
+After the installation we are going to get down to business, most interesting part !

 Easy to use: